Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed review of the Rocket Languages Japanese program after using it for 90 days

 Japanese is not an easy language to learn for English speakers.
 Japanese grammar, pronunciation, and the writing system are all radically different from what we know and understand.
-As such, it’s crucial that you find a language app which is not only effective, but also jives with your learning style.
+As such, it’s extremely important that you find a language app which is not only effective, but also jives with your learning style.
 In this guide, we break down the major strengths and weaknesses of the Rocket Japanese app after having a chance to use it for close to two months.
 We discuss pricing, how it all works, and of course, our thoughts.

 Given that this is a comprehensive review, we’ve added jump-to links above to make things easy.